jbcodeforce/aws-studies/docs/data/index.md

 ## Aurora

-Proprietary SQL database, work using postgresql and mysql driver.
+Proprietary SQL database, work using postgresql and mysql drivers.
 It is cloud optimized and claims 5x performance improvement over mySQL on RDS, and 3x for postgresql.

 Can grow up to 64 TB.
 Sub 10ms replica lag, up to 15 replicas.